-The climate here is pleasant – it is warm all year round, but doesn’t experience the scorching temperatures that some of its Andalusian neighbours do.
-Expats will also be attracted by how easily accessible the area is from the UK and the rest of Spain, as well as the multiple ways to spend time here – such as visiting the cobbled streets of the old town, the many museums across the city, and eat traditional tapas at numerous fine locations.
+Expats will also be attracted by how easily accessible the area is from the UK and the rest of Spain, as well as the multiple ways to spend time here – such as visiting the cobbled streets of the old town, the many museums across the city, and eat traditional tapas at numerous fantastic little bars.

 Estepona grew from a traditional Spanish fishing village and is located close to Marbella.
 Despite its close proximity to the ever popular Marbella, Estepona is quieter in terms of tourists, with a relaxed atmosphere.
 Full of all the traditional charms of Spain, a highlight is the enormous weekly market, which stretches across the whole harbour.
 The fishing heritage provides plenty of opportunity to sample locally caught, fresh fish and shellfish.